-This adventure began during my first year at trade school in San Francisco I made a new best friend at Healds College.
-For him, I was willing to do audacious things.
-This is just one of the stunts I pulled on him, because; this is what friends are for…
+This adventure began during my first year at trade school in San Francisco where I made a new best friend.
+For him, I was extra-willing to do audacious things.
+This is just one of the stunts I pulled on him because; this is what friends do . . .

 – – = = (+) = = – –

 – – = = (+) = = – –

-Because I’ve not spoken with him about my using his real name, I’ll call my trade school friend, Josh.
+Because I’ve spoken with him about my using his real name, I now get to name my good friend.
 In our first months in class together, we discovered similar spirits, goals and drive and thus became great study friends.
-Josh preferred doing life with a smile.
-If I ever arrived with an cranky attitude – he would cause a correction and drag me into a better frame of mind.
+Joseph Santo-Domingo and I preferred doing life with a smile.
+If I ever arrived with an cranky attitude – he would cause a correction and drag me into a better frame of mind and vice versa.

 By second semester, we were a study team.
 We had flawless attendance and then afterwards, would stake out a nearby restaurant for study and dinner for up to 4 hours some days – reviewing formulas, circuits and solutions.
 Each time a quiz rolled around – we owned it!

-Josh was also a man of integrity.
+Joseph was also a man of integrity.
 My father drove a freight truck and used to bring me interesting books discarded by one of his customers.
 Once he brought me a book that I recognized could replace our current electronics theory text book.
 It had all the same chapters and topics.
-I brought it to class and suggested to Josh that we add the chapter questions to what we were studying.
+I brought it to class and suggested to Joseph that we add the chapter questions to what we were studying.

 Later that week, we felt over-prepared and almost cocky as the exams were handed out.
 On the professor’s signal, we quickly turned over our papers to read the first question and wow!
 I quickly read the second and several others to make sure, but it was certain.
 We knew these test questions.
 They were copied from that extra book my dad had given me.

-I turned to Josh – who was already looking at me.
+I turned to Joseph – who was already looking at me.
 He mouthed silently, “what do we do?”